 With the Festival of Work fast approaching, have you thought about which sessions you’re going to attend, and which vendors you want to talk to?
 A bit of pre-planning never hurt, and with so much on offer across the two days, it’s good to have at least a rough idea of a schedule.
 From experience, these events go by in a flash!

-While our team of product experts will be on stand D68 running demos of our modern Cloud HR system and handing out free ice cream, I’ll be making the most of the free-to-attend learning sessions to hear about the latest thinking in the HR and L&D world.
+While our team of product experts will be on stand D68 running demos of our HRIS software and handing out free ice cream, I’ll be making the most of the free-to-attend learning sessions to hear about the latest thinking in the HR and L&D world.

 Some of the CIPD’s sessions in particular have caught my eye.
 Here’s a few that stood out: